The Foreign Births Register

 If you were born in Ireland and you qualify to be an Irish citizen by birth, your child is automatically an Irish citizen by birth, even if the child was born in another country.
 You do not have to register their birth with the Foreign Births Register.
 You can simply apply for an Irish passport for your child.
 You can read more about Irish citizenship by birth.

-If you were born outside Ireland, you can become an Irish citizen if:
+If you were born outside Ireland, and you are not an Irish citizen by birth, you can become an Irish citizen if: